 -k, --insecure Allow conda to perform "insecure" SSL connections and transfers.
-Equivalent to
+Equivalent to conda commands available from other packages: doctor - A subcommand that displays environment health report

 --json Report all output as json.
 Suitable for using conda programmatically.

 -v, --verbose Use once for info, twice for debug, three times for trace.